 - Look for missing shingles and caps on your roof

 Step 2: Identify the causes of a leaky roof.

 The most common cause of roof leaks is typically from missing shingles or where things like chimneys and skylights “break the chain” of shingles.

-Areas, where shingles are missing or broken, can allow for moisture and water to penetrate your roof’s service.
-Obviously, things like rotting plywood and missing shingles can lead to bigger roof leaks.
+Areas, where shingles are missing or broken, can allow moisture and water to penetrate your roof’s service.
+Things like rotting plywood and lost shingles can lead to bigger roof leaks.

 Common causes of roofing leaks include: